zhassman/ExtraFerm/README.md

 ## Circuit Extent

-Our simulator runs most efficiently when the circuit’s **extent** is small.
+Our simulator runs most efficiently when the circuit’s **extent** is close to one.
 The extent is defined as:

 $$
 \xi^* = \prod_{j=1}^k \bigl(\cos(\theta_j/4) + \sin(\theta_j/4)\bigr)^2